microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/certificateauthoritypath-list-mutualtlsoauthconfigurations.md

 ## Response

-- If successful, this method returns a `200 OK` response code and a [mutualTlsOauthConfiguration](../resources/mutualtlsoauthconfiguration.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [mutualTlsOauthConfiguration](../resources/mutualtlsoauthconfiguration.md) objects in the response body.
-- Reference [MSGraph error responses and resource types](/graph/errors) for more information regarding general error codes and error conditions.

 ## Example